 How Long Does it Take to Become a Critical Care Nurse?

 What Degree Do You Need to Be a Critical Care Nurse?

-The path to becoming a Critical Care Nurse requires comprehensive education and work experience.
-Being a Critical Care Nurse requires a talent for a variety of medical procedures and communication, management, and attention to detail.
+Becoming a Critical Care Nurse requires comprehensive education and work experience.
+Critical Care Nurses must have a talent for various medical procedures, communication, management, and attention to detail.
 As with most nursing professions, becoming a Critical Care Nurse begins with becoming a Registered Nurse.

 Here is a closer look at the necessary steps to becoming a Critical Care Nurse: